unai-a/Iberian_Script_Conversion/README.md

-# Golang Letter Image Viewer
+# Golang Iberian Script Image Viewer

-This project is a simple web application that generates images for each letter in a given word.
+This project is a simple web application that generates images for each Iberian sscript letter or dual signary in a given word.
 It's built using Go and JavaScript.

 ## Features